JustOtherAIGuy/discord-chat-bot/README.md

 ## Getting Started

 ### Prerequisites
-- A Discord bot token, client ID, and public key.
+- A Discord bot token and client ID (public key not needed for message-based bots).
 - An OpenAI API key.
 - A Weights & Biases API key (for logging, optional but recommended).
 - Modal account and CLI installed ([Modal Setup Guide](https://modal.com/docs/guide/installation)).